 She was that kind of leader.

-During a performance evaluation, she said something like “You can do anything.
-You’re smart and you’re innovative.
-If you would get your degree the sky would be the limit.”
-Somehow hearing Deborah say that I believed it.
+During a performance evaluation, she said, “You can do anything.
+You’re smart, and you’re innovative.
+If you would get your degree, the sky would be the limit.”
+Somehow, hearing Deborah say that, I believed it.